 Travelers 65 years of age or over may get details on fares, limitations, and any restrictions regarding reservations on southwest.com from a Southwest Airlines Customer Representative or a travel agent.
 Fares are subject to change until tickets are purchased, but Senior Fares are fully refundable.
 Please see details below for tips on how to make your travel experience on Southwest Airlines even easier.

-Reservations for Senior Fares are now available online.
+Reservations for Senior Fares are now available online for both domestic and international flights.
 You may also make reservations by contacting a Southwest Airlines Customer Representative or your local travel agent.

 Senior Fares apply only to those in the traveling party who are age 65 or over.
 Southwest Airlines has other discounted fares for those not meeting the above age requirements.
 Some restrictions and seating limitations may apply.